ph0ngp/linglook/README.md

   - Double-tap on the puck to switch the lookup direction between up and down.
 - Inside the popup window, you can see the word's definition, pinyin, HSK level, TOCFL level.
   - Click on the word, and you can copy it to clipboard or search it with Google Images.
-- In the "Strokes" tab, click on a character to see its stroke order.
+- Switch to the "Character" tab, here you can play stroke order animation and see other character information like frequency, radical, origin, etc.
 - Clicking on the Settings gear icon will open the extension's settings page.
 Here you can change various settings including theme, show/hide HSK/TOCFL levels, simplified/traditional character order, dictionary language, keyboard shortcuts, etc.
 - Troubleshooting: If for some reason the extension does not work as expected, try enabling/disabling the extension, reloading the page, or restarting the browser.